WardBeullens/LegRoast/README.md

 # LegRoast
-Post-Quanum signatures based on the Legendre PRF
+Post-Quantum signatures based on the Legendre PRF

 Parameters can be found and changed in parameters.h